 Traditional Posole is made with water, but we’re going to replace that with chicken broth, which is a no-brainer for flavor.
 I’ve learned that replacing water with chicken broth can make a HUGE difference with almost every recipe I cook.
 It adds tons of yummy flavor.
 The pork in this recipe is browned on all sides before cooking in the broth (remember color = flavor) and the Hominy is also cooked a bit in the pork fat, enhancing the great corn taste.
 The chiles called for in this recipe (Ancho) are the dried chile pods of Poblano chiles.
 This isn’t a spicy stew, so if you’re worried about your mouth catching on fire, worry no more.
-They are quite mild as far as chiles go and can be found in most supermarkets in the Mexican food isle.
+They are quite mild as far as chiles go and can be found in most supermarkets in the Mexican food aisle.
 Look for them hanging in clear bags.
-Also take note to remember to discard all fat from the meat as you’re shredding it.
+Also, take note to remember to discard all fat from the meat as you’re shredding it.
 It’s really un-appealing to have any chewy pieces of pork fat in this stew.
 And don’t forget to remove the fat/grease that rises to the top when you are at the last step in the recipe.
 That can also be rather un-appealing.

-You can garnish the stew with a mix of chopped avocado, radish and cabbage, but I like mine just the way it is, served with fresh tortillas on the side.
+You can garnish the stew with a mix of chopped avocado, radish, and cabbage, but I like mine just the way it is, served with fresh tortillas on the side.
 Enjoy!

-Free cookbook for all Subscribers!
+Free ebook for all Subscribers!

 What will you stuff in your sopapillas?
 Subscribe now to receive your free copy of Sopapilla Fiesta! today with six recipe combinations of stuffings and chili sauces.
 Bonus dessert recipe included!